Yu-Gi-Oh's Top 6 Overpowered Trap Cards

-Normally, each player can summon only once on their turn, but as long as you have Life Points, this card lets you call forth as many as you need.
+Normally, each player can summon only once per turn, but as long as you have Life Points, this card lets you call forth as many as you need.
 You can use your first summon to bring out your tribute, then pay 500 points to instantly call forth your sacrifice-demanding powerhouse.

 2. Sixth Sense

 Okay, so yea, Sixth Sense relies on luck.
 There's a one-in-three chance of its effect working.
 However, other cards, such as That Six, let you pick the result of a die toss.
 Combine the two, then declare two high numbers to draw an enormous amount of cards.
-Veteran players know that getting to draw even a single extra card is a great bonus; four, five, or six is just unfair.
+Veteran players know that getting to draw even a single extra card is a great bonus; five, or six is just unfair.